 The CanMoRe project (2016 - 2024)

-This project is part of a larger project ”Early up and Go” with the overall aim to evaluate if very early and structured mobilisation and rehabilitation can improve respiratory and physical function and thereby reduce complications and enhance recovery after abdominal surgery due to cancer.
+The overall aim of this project is to evaluate if very early and structured mobilisation and rehabilitation can improve respiratory and physical function and thereby reduce complications and enhance recovery after abdominal surgery due to cancer.
 A further aim is to improve methods for mobilisation at the ward by the use of feedback and wearable sensors.

 Progress